Andrew-Bark/lilia-chrome-extension/README.md

 in chrome, from chrome://extensions/
 1. Toggle developer mode
 2. Select "load unpacked"
-3. Select this project's dist folder
+3. Select dist folder inside /client

 ## 🎯 Usage
 1. Highlight a word or phrase on any webpage.